This page is in progress -

 The "equal" rule applies specifically to censorship of what some people consider unsavory material, such as profanity and swearing.
 Ahmed Kahlifa (a Deaf educational blogger) explains why censorship is a barrier against information access - Why you should never censor audible profanity in video captions?

 Note: I personally agree with Deaf activists and consider censorship of profanity to be very patronizing.
-However in the case of some racist, ableist, or otherwise offensive slurs, I do think the captioner is socially obligated to partially censor the slur.
+However in the case of racist, ableist, or otherwise offensive slurs, I do think the captioner is socially obligated to partially censor the slur.

 Syncing captions to audio

 There are 2 ways of adding captions to video - open and closed captions.
+What you choose will depend on your audience and goals.

 - Open captions are burned into the video and always showing - this is optimal for customizing the visual styling.

-- Closed captions are a separate track that can be turned on or off, depending on the video - this is optimal for working across multiple platforms with different languages, and are SEO-compatible.
+- Closed captions are a separate track that can be turned on or off, depending on the video - this is optimal for working across multiple platforms with different human languages, and are SEO-compatible.

 Here are some resources to adding captions to your videos: